Victoria, Princess Royal: Death of Frederick III and consequences

 The funeral of Frederick III came shortly after in Potsdam, without major pomp.
-Victoria, now empress dowager, didn't appear at the ceremony in the Friedenskirche of Sanssouci, but attended a mass in memory of her husband at the Bornstedt Crown Estate.
+Victoria, now empress dowager, did not appear at the ceremony in the Friedenskirche of Sanssouci, but attended a service in memory of her husband at the Bornstedt Crown Estate.
 From the death of her husband, she became known as Empress Frederick, as her mother-in-law, empress dowager Augusta, was still alive until 1890.

 In the following weeks, William II purged all institutions and people close to his parents.
 The home of the lawyer Franz von Roggenbach was searched and the widow of Ernst von Stockmar, Empress Frederick's former private secretary, was questioned by the police.
 Friedrich Heinrich Geffcken, Frederick III's counsellor for years, was tried for high treason for publishing excerpts from the diary of Emperor Frederick.
 Finally, Heinrich von Friedberg was dismissed as Justice Minister.